componentjs/flatten.js/README.md

 # Component Flatten

 `.flatten()` command in [component-resolver](https://github.com/component/resolver.js).
-Stored in a separate repo for standalone usage, but tests are included in `resolver.js` for simplicity.
-Use `npm link` to test.
+Stored in a separate repo for standalone usag.

 The purpose of this method is to: